What's Coming to Netflix in February 2020 - What's on Netflix

 - Thambi (2019) – Indian thriller about a brother and sister caught up in a conspiracy.

-- Sordo (2020) N – WWII drama set that follows a Guerilla soldier struggling to survive in northern Spain after going death from a bomb raid
+- Sordo (2020) N – WWII drama set that follows a Guerilla soldier struggling to survive in northern Spain after going death from a bombing raid

 - Team Kaylie (Part 3) N – 9 more episodes of the kids series about the famous teenager thrown into a normal life.

-Note: Update: 48 titles were added in total to Netflix on February 1st.
-Full list here.